Do Go On - 425 - The WWI Christmas Truce

 It's free.

-Just behind the having snacks and drinks,
+Jess is behind them having snacks and drinks.

 I book a band.